Why won’t you answer me? Did you get my comment or message?

-If it has Mega Man in the title, most likely.
+If I answered each of these questions one by one, that’d be the only thing I did.
+If it has Mega Man in the title, I’ll eventually cover it.
 Z and ZX games are questionable at this point.
 Battle Network will not be featured on my channel.
 If you’d like to pledge a game for me to evaluate, head to my Patreon.
 Note that Patreon prices have gone up due to high traffic.

 Will you evaluate ROM hacks?

 The problem with ROM hacks is that they are based on existing titles that have already been evaluated.
 The only things left to critique would be placements, new layouts and/or small tweaks.
 Most of the time ROM hacks aren’t worth playing.
 At this point there is no need to evaluate any common hacks.